lizhanmit/learning-notes/java-advanced-note/java-advanced-note.md

 String str1 = (String)constructor1.newInstance(new StringBuffer("abc"));
 System.out.println(str1.charAt(2));  // output should be "c"

+// or you could use Generic, then you do not need to use cast
+// Constructor<String> constructor1 = String.class.getConstructor(StringBuffer.class);
+// String str1 = constructor1.newInstance(new StringBuffer("abc"));

 // if you only use non-param constructor, do not need to create a constructor, but use internal default constructor instead String str2 = (String)Class.forName("java.lang.String").newInstance();